-In a full Jakarta EE product, all Jakarta EE web containers and enterprise bean containers are required to support the baseline compatibility requirements as defined by the Jakarta Authentication specification.
-In a full Jakarta EE product, all web containers must also support the Servlet Container Profile as defined in the Jakarta Authentication specification.
-In a Jakarta EE profile product that includes Servlet and Jakarta Authentication, all web containers must also support the Servlet Container Profile as defined in the Jakarta Authentication specification.
+In a Jakarta EE product, all Jakarta EE web containers and enterprise bean containers are required to support the baseline compatibility requirements as defined by the Jakarta Authentication specification.
+All enterprise beans containers and all web containers must support the use of the Jakarta Authentication APIs as specified in the Jakarta Connectors specification.
+All web containers must also support the Servlet Container Profile as defined in the Jakarta Authentication specification.
 Support for the Jakarta Authentication SOAP Profile is not required.

-The Jakarta Authentication specification can be found at https://jakarta.ee/specifications/authentication.
+The Jakarta Authentication specification can be found at https://jakarta.ee/specifications/authentication/.

 6.20.
-Security 2.0 Requirements
+Security 4.0 Requirements